tanveer19/Maverick_Apps/README.md

 # Maverick_Apps
-It was my final project at SEIP PHP course
+It was my final project at BITM PHP course